-If you feel like that today, may I encourage you with some scripture?
-Underline these in your Bible, read them over & over until they take root and your heart is strengthened and encouraged!
+If you are discouraged today, may I encourage you to find your hope and strength again in the Word of God.
+Here are just a few scriptures (below) to get you stared.
+Underline these in your Bible, read them over & over, look up the cross-references, until they take root and your heart is encouraged and strengthened.

 “The Lord directs the steps of the godly.
 He delights in every detail of their lives.
 Though they stumble, they will never fall, for the Lord holds them by the hand.”
 Psalm 37:23-24